-Ford’s subsidiaries include the Lincoln Motor Company as well as its own Ford Motor Credit Company, which helps provide financing, leasing, and insurance to and through its dealers.
-Ford Credit helps facilitate the purchase of new and used vehicles by retail customers, rental companies, and government entities, along with making it possible for dealerships to improve their facilities.
-The financial sector of Ford generated around 11.1 billion U.S. dollars of the 156.8 billion U.S. dollars of revenue that the Ford Motor Company earned in 2017.
+The bulk of Ford’s 2021 revenue was generated from the sales of their two main automobile brands, Lincoln and Ford.
+The manufacturer’s subsidiaries also include Ford Motor Credit Company, which provide financing, leasing, and insurance to and through its dealers.
+Ford Credit helped facilitate the purchase of new and used vehicles by retail customers, rental companies, and government entities, along with making it possible for dealerships to improve their facilities.

 To increase performance, Ford expanded its engineering, research, and development expenditures in 2021 to 7.6 billion U.S. dollars.
 Most of this was expected to go toward a new fleet of electric vehicles which would promote the company’s goal of having 50 percent of its global vehicle volume be fully electric by 2030.

 In June 2020, it was announced that Ford would gain access to Volkswagen's modular electric drive (MEB) architecture to assemble EVs which put a halt to a planned partnership between Ford's Lincoln brand and EV automaker Rivian .
 In September 2021, the manufacturer further announced plans to open campuses in Tennessee and Kentucky to build the next generation of electric F-series trucks and batteries.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date